jahidulStelligent/stelligent-u/00-dev-environment/README.md

 1. Create a script to automate the gathering and assigning of the temporary AWS MFA credentials from Option 1.
+   - Refer to script set_sts_token.py
+   - How to execute?
+     - `python3 set_sts_token.py SixDigitMFACode`
-1. Try to reduce the amount of manual input as much as possible.
+2. Try to reduce the amount of manual input as much as possible.
+   1. One click action.
+   2. Process will get the session token and update the credentials file
+   3. User need to provide appropriate MFA code while executing the script

 ##### Question 0.1.1: 1

 What method did you use to store the aws credentials?
 What are some other options?
+  - Option 01 I used
+  - Using AWS Vault

 ###### Question 0.1.1: 2

 Which AWS environment variable cannot be set in order to run the `aws sts get-session-token` command?
+ - Any lead will help.
+Cant find the answer.

 ##### Option 2: Using AWS Vault to automatically handle your temporary tokens